fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

       - **Description**
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_credential_request``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of missing parameters, invalid parameters or request malformed.
+      - The Credential Issuer cannot fulfill the request because of missing parameters, invalid parameters or request malformed.
 Section 8.3.1 of [`OpenID4VCI`_].
     * - *400 Bad Request* [REQUIRED]
       - ``unsupported_credential_type``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because the requested Credential type is not supported.
+      - The Credential Issuer cannot fulfill the request because the requested Credential type is not supported.
 Section 8.3.1 of [`OpenID4VCI`_].
     * - *400 Bad Request* [REQUIRED]
       - ``unsupported_credential_format``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because the requested Credential Format is not supported.
+      - The Credential Issuer cannot fulfill the request because the requested Credential Format is not supported.
 Section 8.3.1 of [`OpenID4VCI`_].
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_proof``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because the ``proof`` parameter in the Credential Request is invalid or absent.
+      - The Credential Issuer cannot fulfill the request because the ``proof`` parameter in the Credential Request is invalid or absent.
 Section 8.3.1 of [`OpenID4VCI`_].
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_nonce``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because the ``proof`` parameter in the Credential Request uses an invalid nonce.
+      - The Credential Issuer cannot fulfill the request because the ``proof`` parameter in the Credential Request uses an invalid nonce.
 Section 8.3.1 of [`OpenID4VCI`_].
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_encryption_parameters``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because the encryption parameters in the Credential Request are invalid or missing.
+      - The Credential Issuer cannot fulfill the request because the encryption parameters in the Credential Request are invalid or missing.
 Section 8.3.1 of [`OpenID4VCI`_].
     * - *400 Bad Request* [REQUIRED]
       - ``credential_request_denied``
-      - The Credential Request has not been accepted by the PID/(Q)EAA Issuer.
+      - The Credential Request has not been accepted by the Credential Issuer.
 Section 8.3.1 of [`OpenID4VCI`_].
     * - *400 Bad Request* [REQUIRED]
       - ``issuance_pending``
       - Only in case of deferred flow.
-The PID/(Q)EAA Issuer cannot fulfill the request because the Credential is not yet available for the issuance.
+The Credential Issuer cannot fulfill the request because the Credential is not yet available for the issuance.
 Section 9.3 of [`OpenID4VCI`_].
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_transaction_id``
       - Only in case of deferred flow.
-The PID/(Q)EAA Issuer cannot fulfill the request because the Credential Request contains an invalid ``transaction_id``.
+The Credential Issuer cannot fulfill the request because the Credential Request contains an invalid ``transaction_id``.
 Section 9.3 of [`OpenID4VCI`_].
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_dpop_proof``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of invalid *DPoP proof*.
+      - The Credential Issuer cannot fulfill the request because of invalid *DPoP proof*.
 Section 7 of [:rfc:`9449`].
     * - *500 Internal Server Error* [REQUIRED]
       - ``server_error``
-      - The PID/(Q)EAA Issuer encountered an internal problem.
+      - The Credential Issuer encountered an internal problem.
     * - *503 Service Unavailable* [REQUIRED]
       - ``temporarily_unavailable``
-      - The PID/(Q)EAA Issuer is temporary unavailable.
+      - The Credential Issuer is temporary unavailable.
     * - *504 Gateway Timeout* [OPTIONAL]
       - `-`
-      - The PID/(Q)EAA Issuer cannot fulfill the request within the defined time interval.
+      - The Credential Issuer cannot fulfill the request within the defined time interval.

 Deferred Endpoint
 -----------------

-PID/(Q)EAA Providers MAY support the *Deferred Endpoint* aiming to satify the cases where an immediate issuance might be not possible, due to errors during the communication between the PID/(Q)EAA Provider and the Authentic Source (for example the Authentic Source is temporarily unavailable, etc.) or due to administrative or technical processes.
+Credential Issuers MAY support the *Deferred Endpoint* aiming to satify the cases where an immediate issuance might be not possible, due to errors during the communication between the Credential Issuer and the Authentic Source (for example the Authentic Source is temporarily unavailable, etc.) or due to administrative or technical processes.

-In the case where the Authentic Source and the PID/(Q)EAA Provider are both enabled to use *PDND*, what is described in Section :ref:`authentic-sources:Authentic Sources` MUST apply.
+In the case where the Authentic Source and the Credential Issuer are both enabled to use *PDND*, what is described in Section :ref:`authentic-sources:Authentic Sources` MUST apply.

 The following requirements apply: